hamthelegend/koxx/README.md

 printLine(letters) // still valid
 ```

 All functions with more than one parameter require you to name the parameters when called.
-This is to prevent you from mixing up your parameters.
+This is to prevent you from mixing them up.
 ```
 function getSpeed(distanceInMeters: Double, timeInSeconds: Double) {
     return distance / time